Record of Lodoss War: Deedlit in Wonder Labyrinth review

 If you're unfamiliar with the D&D-adjacent Record of Lodoss War novels, tabletop RPG, and anime from the '80s and '90s, Deedlit in Wonder Labyrinth will remain mostly incomprehensible until the end.
 The story airdrops in characters such as Parm (Deedlit's lover), Pirotess (Deedlit's rival), and Ashram (a big bad evil guy), and working out their relationships is something like starting Wandavision at episode nine without ever having seen a Marvel movie.
 Later, Deedlit in Wonder Labyrinth mirrors Wandavision's exploration of grief, and that should make sense to anyone.

 Non-fans don't need to worry too much about following the story, though.
 The metroidvania genre traditionally values exploring 2D dungeons over cohesive narrative, and Deedlit in Wonder Labyrinth is no exception.
-It checks all the familiar metroidvania boxes, though it short length and lack of difficulty left me wanting.
+It checks all the familiar metroidvania boxes, though its shortness and lack of difficulty left me wanting.

 Deedlit is a high elf whose billowing cape, long hair, and quick back dash are purposefully modeled after Castlevania: Symphony of the Night's Alucard.
 She's capable of wielding a melee weapon and a bow, and can cast a few elemental spells.
 More importantly, she can harness the spirit of wind and the spirit of fire.
 With the tap of a button, I can switch between these two modes, or stances, dealing one damage type or the other with my basic weapon attacks, as well as becoming immune to that damage type.